Policy document

 Applicants should familiarise themselves with the website as soon as they are able to.

-Properties are advertised daily and all applicants are allowed to bid on up to three adverts while the bidding is open.
-Applicants should place bids on as many properties as they are able to that meet their requirements.
+Properties are advertised daily and applicants should place bids on as many properties as they are able to that meet their requirements.

-Applicants will be expected to actively seek a property via the Kent Homechoice Scheme.
-If an applicant is not placing regular bids, the Council may suspend their application.
+Applicants will be expected to actively seek a property via Kent Homechoice.
+If an applicant is not placing regular bids on properties that are advertised to their band and meet their bedroom size criteria, the Council may suspend their application.
 The applicant will be contacted within 7 days and asked to explain their reason for not bidding.
-If the applicant fails to respond with a valid reason within 14 days their application will be removed.
-If the reason for non-bidding relates to their inability to use the Kent Homechoice system the Council will provide assistance to the applicant and the application can be reinstated by the Senior Homechoice Officer without any penalty.
-Alternative forms of bidding are available, such as by telephone or text messaging.
+If the applicant fails to respond with a valid reason within 14 days their application may be removed.
+If the reason for non-bidding relates to their inability to use the Kent Homechoice system, the Council will provide assistance to the applicant and the application can be reinstated by the Senior Homechoice Officer without any penalty.
 In some circumstances, the Council may place bids on behalf of an applicant.

 24.1